vii33/ChocoVanillaPackage/README.md

     <td class="tg-8l38">Google Chrome will be installed by default.
 Alternatively, choose Firefox or Opera.</td>
   </tr>
   <tr>
-    <td class="tg-z8l7">File Sync</td>
+    <td class="tg-z8l7">Cloud storage</td>
     <td class="tg-8l38">
         <img src="readme-images/0.png"><a href="https://www.dropbox.com"> Dropbox</a><br/>
         <img src="readme-images/0.png"><a href="https://www.google.com/drive/"> Google Drive</a><br/>
     </td>
-    <td class="tg-8l38">Microsoft OneDrive is pre-installed on every Windows 10 system, so you probably won't need the others.</td>
+    <td class="tg-8l38">Microsoft OneDrive is pre-installed on every Windows 11 system, so you probably won't need the others.</td>
   </tr>
   <tr>
-    <td class="tg-z8l7">Collaboration</td>
+    <td class="tg-z8l7">Meetings</td>
     <td class="tg-8l38">
         <img src="readme-images/1a.png"><a href="https://zoom.us"> Zoom</a><br/>
         <img src="readme-images/1a.png"><a href="https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/download-app"> Microsoft Teams</a><br/>
         <img src="readme-images/0.png"><a href="https://discord.com/"> Discord</a><br/>
     </td>
     <td class="tg-8l38">Zoom and Microsoft Teams are common video conference tools (both personal and corporate).
 Zoom may be not allowed in your company, in this case, you should disable it.
-Discord is for all the tech-people out there (disabled by default)</td>
+Discord gained a lot of attention in the last years, but is still disabled by default at the moment.</td>
   </tr>
   <tr>
     <td class="tg-z8l7">System administration</td>